AidanFray/ROP_Emporium/0x02_callme/64-bit/README.md

 Again, the 64-bit version is very similar to the [32-bit exploit](../32-bit/README.md)

-In the same way we will require gadgets to put the parameters in the correct places.
+In the same way, we will require gadgets to put the parameters in the correct places.

 Luckily we also have the same combined gadget: